da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 Thus, the project comprised several hardware and sfotware components that were logically integrated into a highly functional Time-of-Flight sensor.

+### Hardware Software Tradeoffs

+Talk about Arduino Due, Rewriting I2C maybe some other stuff.

 ---